-Currently, assets under management are approximately US $800 million.
+Currently, assets under management are over US $600 million.

 Value in financial markets manifests itself in more than one form.
 Currently SLAM employs four distinct, but related, value investing methodologies.
 All portfolios are absolute return, global in scope, primarily equity-focused, and either exclusively long or long-biased.

 In serving clients and in meeting their investment objectives whether as shareholders in proprietary products or as intermediate customers, SLAM applies the same high standards of value driven analysis.
 Value investing has made a long and distinguished contribution to wealth preservation and creation going back seventy years.
 We follow this style because it works.
 Analysis of the MSCI over the past 30 years profiled in the Investors Chronicle shows that globally "value" stocks have outperformed "growth" stocks by 2.8 percentage points a year.
 SLAM is committed to maintaining value principles that are evergreen while we strive at the same time to find new ways to apply them in the context of constantly changing market conditions.

 The most traditional mainstream value strategy derives from a relatively strict interpretation of Graham and Dodd techniques.
 There is an emphasis on asset rich companies trading at a deep discount to net asset value marked to market and complicated companies, often conglomerates, priced at a deep discount to the Sum of their Parts.
 An asset based Margin of Safety that should limit the downside is an essential element of any investment.